SfortzaPhantom/SfortzaPhantom/README.md

 Currently I work with TheOneTranslator team (https://vk.com/theonetranslator) and IRL for an engineering company.

-See [this Carrd](https://sfortzaphantom.carrd.co) for more information.
+See [this Carrd](https://sfortzaphantom.carrd.co) for more information and [this repo](https://github.com/SfortzaPhantom/Working-Experience) for my experience.